Formality of a higher-codimensional Swiss-Cheese operad: Proof of the formality

-\begin{lemma} The submodule $\VGC_{mn}^{\vee,c_{0},\terr} \subset \VGC_{mn}^{\vee,c_{0}}$ is a dg-Lie subalgebra and a Lie $\GC_{n}^{\vee}$-submodule. {} \end{lemma}
+\begin{lemma} The submodule $\VGC_{mn}^{\vee,c_{0},\downarrow} \subset \VGC_{mn}^{\vee,c_{0}}$ is a dg-Lie subalgebra and a Lie $\GC_{n}^{\vee}$-submodule. {} \end{lemma}

-\begin{lemma} There is an inclusion of dg-modules $\fHGC_{mn}^{\vee} \subset \fVGC_{mn}^{\vee,c_{0},\terr}$ obtained by considering all external vertices as terrestrial, with no dashed edges.
-On the connected parts, this inclusion is compatible with the (pre)Lie algebra structure and the action of the Lie algebra $\GC_{n}^{\vee}$ on both sides. \end{lemma}
+\begin{lemma} There is an inclusion of dg-modules $\fHGC_{mn}^{\vee} \subset \fVGC_{mn}^{\vee,c_{0},\downarrow}$ obtained by considering all external vertices as terrestrial, with no dashed edges.
+On the connected parts, for $m \ge 2$ this inclusion is compatible with the Lie structure and the action of the Lie algebra $\GC_{n}^{\vee}$ on both sides.
+For $m = 1$, it can be extended to an $L_{\infty}$-morphism whose linear part is the inclusion. \end{lemma}

-\begin{proof} Simple inspection shows that the inclusion is well-defined, and that it is compatible with the differential and with the algebraic structures. \end{proof}
+\begin{proof} Simple inspection shows that the inclusion is well-defined, and that it is compatible with the differential.
+The compatibility with the Lie bracket is clear for $m \ge 2$.
+The case $m = 1$ follows by adapting the proof of~\cite[Proposition~5.1]{Willwacher2015}, replacing the Hochschild complex of $\Graphs^{\vee}_{n}$ with $\VGC_{1n}^{\vee,c_{0},\downarrow}$. \end{proof}

-\begin{proposition} The inclusion $\fHGC_{mn}^{\vee} \subset \fVGC_{mn}^{\vee,c_{0},\terr}$ is a quasi-isomorphism. \end{proposition}
+\begin{proposition} The inclusion $\fHGC_{mn}^{\vee} \subset \fVGC_{mn}^{\vee,c_{0},\downarrow}$ is a quasi-isomorphism. \end{proposition}